mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 enterprise: true
 ---

-This section describes how to upgrade you Kommander 2.x cluster to the newest version of Kommander.
+This section describes how to upgrade your Kommander 2.x cluster to the newest version of Kommander.